MicroEJ/docs/ApplicationDeveloperGuide/UI/MicroVG/vectorimage.rst

 ScaleX and ScaleY
 *****************

-Any group in the Android Vector Drawable can be scaled on X or Y direction.
+A group in the Android Vector Drawable can be scaled on X or Y direction.
 The scaling pivot point is the one defined in the group attributes.
-By defaut the pivot point is (0,0).
+By default, the pivot point is (0,0).

 .. code-block:: xml